 In August 2023, Freeport fulfilled both option conditions of the agreement.
 As such, they earned a vested interest of 75% in the Burn property.
-The completion of the earn-in conditions on the Freeport Agreement resulted in a joint venture of 75% for Freeport and 25% for Commander.
+The completion of the earn-in conditions on the Freeport Agreement resulted in a joint arrangement of 75% for Freeport and 25% for Commander.
 If either party dilutes to less than a 10% interest, that interest would be replaced with a 1% net smelter return royalty.
-The Company is the project operator until Freeport vests a 51% interest.
+The Company is the project operator until Freeport vests a 51% interest which was expanded to all work in 2023 also.
 As the operator of the project, the Company earns a 5% management fee on the exploration expenditures.

-In July 2022, the Company entered into a Side Agreement with Freeport and Itochu Corporation, pursuant to which the Company provided its consent with certain amendments that Itochu will make investments in order to earn certain interests in the Burn project.
-The current status of the Itochu earn -in with Freeport is unknown.
+In July 2022, the Company entered into a Side Agreement with Freeport and Itochu Corporation, pursuant to which the Company provided its consent with certain amendments that Itochu will make investments in order to earn certain interests in the Burn project within the portion controlled by Freeport.